 Board of Trustees Policy 6.4 (http://www.mtu.edu/bot/governance/policies/chapter6/sections/6.01-6.05.html).
 Note that Board of Trustees Policy 6.4 is reproduced as Section 2.2 of the Tenured and Tenure-Track Faculty Handbook (http://www.mtu.edu/faculty-handbook/faculty/chapter2/s2-2/).
 Both Board of Trustees Policy 6.4 and Section 2.2 of the Tenured and Tenure-Track Faculty Handbook will be updated should this proposal be approved.

 Appendix I: Tenure, Promotion and Reappointment Procedures (http://www.mtu.edu/faculty-handbook/faculty/appendices/i/).

-Proposed Revisions to Board of Trustees Policy 6.4 (Shown as tracked changes to current version; paragraphs containing changes are in red)
+Proposed Revisions to Board of Trustees Policy 6.4 (Shown as tracked changes to current version; paragraphs containing changes are highlighted in yellow)